• Skip to primary navigation

 Is beetroot hummus good for you?

 Yes!
-Beetroot is an excellent source of vitamins, minerals, and antioxidants, such as vitamin C, folate, iron and betalains, which have been shown to have anti-inflammatory and detoxifying effects in the body.
+Beetroot is an excellent source of vitamins, minerals, and antioxidants, such as vitamin C, folate, iron and betalains, which have been shown to have anti-inflammatory and detoxifying effects on the body.

 Beetroot is also beneficial for blood flow and blood pressure as it contains nitrates that can help relax blood vessels, improve circulation and potentially lower blood pressure levels.

-The main ingredient in hummus, being chickpeas, are also a good source of fibre, protein and complex carbohydrates, which can help you feel fuller for longer.
+The main ingredient in hummus, chickpeas, is also a good source of fibre, protein and complex carbohydrates, which can help you feel fuller for longer.

 Making beetroot hummus fresh at home, allows you to control the amount of oil and salt you add, which is often used in higher quantities with shop-bought versions.